ArmanKabiri/Multi-sense-Multi-lingual-Definition-Modeling/README.md

 To train a multi-sense definition generation model, use the produced datasets and embeddings file to train the Noraset Model located in (https://github.com/websail-nu/torch-defseq).

+##### IMPORTANT NOTES:

+1) I have modified train.lua implemented by Noraset a little bit.
+Use my modified file (Modified_Scripts_NorasetModel/train_modified.lua) when training the models.

+2) In order to feed the Noraset model with the embeddings, you need first to convert bin files to t7 files to be readable in Lua.
+To do that, it is suggested to use Word2vec.torch-master (https://github.com/rotmanmi/word2vec.torch).
+However, again, I had to make some modifications in order to have them work for our experiments.
+Therefore, make sure to use my version located on this repository (Modified_Scripts_NorasetModel/word2vec.torch-master).

+---
+#### If you have any further question, please do not hesitate to contact me.

+---
 ---
 ## References
 <a id="1">[1]</a>